The breakdown of weak null singularities inside black holes: Proof of Theorem

 \subsection{The logic of the proof of Theorem \ref{theoremevent}}

 In this section, we state three more steps to prove Theorem \ref{theoremevent}, using Theorem \ref{maincorollary}: thus, we only assume polynomial decay of the scalar field on the event horizon.
 This allows us to invoke a result from \cite{Moi4} which proves that there exists a neighborhood of $\CH \cup \mathcal{S}_{i^+}$ inside the trapped region and that, moreover, either \eqref{roughassumption} is satisfied, or $\CH$ is ``of static type'', meaning it is an isometric copy of the Reissner--Nordstr\"{o}m Cauchy horizon (step \ref{step4}).
-Then, we prove that a static type $\CH$ cannot be glued to $\mathcal{S}_{i+}$ (step \ref{step5}), or to $b_{\Gamma}$ (step \ref{step6}), which is sufficient to obtain the conclusion $\mathcal{S}^1_{\Gamma} \cup \mathcal{CH}_{\Gamma} \cup \mathcal{S}^2_{\Gamma} \cup \mathcal{S} \neq\emptyset.$ \begin{enumerate} \item \textit{Starting from assumptions on the event horizon: the dichotomy of \cite{Moi4}, section \ref{recallprevioussection}.} We use the main result of \cite{Moi4}: under the assumptions on the event horizon stated in Theorem \ref{theoremevent}, there exists a trapped neighborhood of $\CH \cup \mathcal{S}_{i^+}$ and one can classify the Cauchy horizon $\CH $: \begin{enumerate} \item $\CH$ is of static type: then $\phi$, $r-r_-(M,e)$, $Q-e$, $\varpi-M$ extend to zero on $\CH$, meaning that $\CH$ is an isometric copy of the Reissner--Nordstr\"{o}m Cauchy horizon with (sub-extremal) parameters $M$ and $e$.
+Then, we prove that a static type $\CH$ cannot be connected to $\mathcal{S}_{i+}$ (step \ref{step5}), or to $b_{\Gamma}$ (step \ref{step6}), which is sufficient to obtain the conclusion $\mathcal{S}^1_{\Gamma} \cup \mathcal{CH}_{\Gamma} \cup \mathcal{S}^2_{\Gamma} \cup \mathcal{S} \neq\emptyset.$ (recall that all these boundary components and their notations were defined in Theorem~\ref{Kommemi}). \begin{enumerate} \item \textit{Starting from assumptions on the event horizon: the dichotomy of \cite{Moi4}, section \ref{recallprevioussection}.} We use the main result of \cite{Moi4}: under the assumptions on the event horizon stated in Theorem \ref{theoremevent}, there exists a trapped neighborhood of $\CH \cup \mathcal{S}_{i^+}$ and one can classify the Cauchy horizon $\CH $: \begin{enumerate} \item $\CH$ is of static type: then $\phi$, $r-r_-(M,e)$, $Q-e$, $\varpi-M$ extend to zero on $\CH$, meaning that $\CH$ is an isometric copy of the Reissner--Nordstr\"{o}m Cauchy horizon with parameters $M$ and $e$.

-\item $\CH$ is of dynamical type: for all outgoing light cone $\{u\}$ to the future of the event horizon we have the following asymptotic estimates, in the gauge \eqref{gauge1} and for all $v$ large: \item $\CH$ is of mixed type: there exists an outgoing light cone $\{u_1\}$ such that the asymptotic estimates \eqref{kappaoutline} and \eqref{phioutline} are true on any outgoing light cone to the future of $\{u_1\}$. \end{enumerate}
+\item $\CH$ is of dynamical type: for all outgoing light cone $\{u\}\times [v_0,+\infty)$ to the future of the event horizon we have the following asymptotic estimates, in the gauge \eqref{gauge1} and for $v_0$ large enough: \item $\CH$ is of mixed type: there exists an outgoing light cone $\{u_1\}\times [v_0,+\infty)$ such that the asymptotic estimates \eqref{kappaoutline} and \eqref{phioutline} are true on any outgoing light cone to the future of $\{u_1\}\times [v_0,+\infty)$. \end{enumerate}